dargaCode/task-timeline/README.md

 Of course all of those ways of working take a lot longer than a more quick and dirty prototype, which I think is what's usually intended for tests like this.

-I would have kept my week lighter in terms of other interviews and tests which ended up eating into the time I had allotted for this.
+One thing that caused a lot of wasted time was that I was overly concerned with rendering the provided Starting Data correctly, so I used it in all of my mocks.
+That made creating and maintaining the mocks much more complicated and time-consuming than it needed to be.
+In retrospect, I could have validated my test functionality with much simpler data, and then tested against the Starting Data specifically later on.

+I learned this lesson partway through the project, and you can see that my mock data for `TaskScheduler.remove()` are a lot simpler than those for the rest of the class.

 One of the first things I could have de-scoped was writing and testing my own SortedList component, which was really just for fun.
 Same with some of the more thorough test coverage.

+I also would have kept my week lighter in terms of other tests and interviews, so I could have started and finished this project sooner.

-On the other hand, I usually use Storybook to build my components, which isn't represented here.
+On the other hand, I usually use Storybook and TDD to build my components, which isn't represented here.

 #### How did you make your design decisions?